 Skip to main content

-After retiring in 1975, Mel joined his local community garden as a hobby.
-He quickly realized how wasteful, time-consuming and laborious row gardening was.
-When asking fellow gardeners why they planted in wasteful rows, he heard over and over again “because that’s the way we’ve always done it.”
+After retiring in 1975, Mel Bartholomew joined his local community garden as a hobby — and quickly grew frustrated.
+Row gardening, he noticed, was wasteful, time-consuming, and unnecessarily laborious.
+When he asked fellow gardeners why they planted that way, the answer was always the same: “Because that’s the way we’ve always done it.”

-As a civil engineer and efficiency expert, Mel knew there had to be a better way.
-He realized row gardening was just a hand-me-down technique of farming, which didn’t translate well to the average gardener.
+As a civil engineer and efficiency expert, Mel was determined to find a better approach.
+He recognized that row gardening was simply a farming technique passed down through generations — one that never translated well to the home gardener.

 Translate »